DNA Testing for Jewish Ancestry

 Benefits and Challenges of DNA Testing

-There are several ways that DNA testing can provide crucial clues for your Jewish ancestry search.
+There are several ways that genetic testing can provide crucial clues for your Jewish ancestry search.

 But there are certain challenges as well.